leec313/lee-valley/README.md

 ### **About Section**

   This includes a h2 heading and paragraph describing the course to tell them about the amenities, location and other information.
+It immediately gives the user a sense of who the Lee Valley Golf Club is and encourages them to explore further.

   ![About](https://screenshot.click/07-36-3230-82356.png)